B3nac/bXSSRequest/README.md

 # bXSSRequest
 When I was reading guides on how to find blind XSS I took their advice quite literally and made a tool that would spray payloads everywhere.

+bXSSRequest takes a list of urls/endpoints and sends a request with blind XSS payloads to it.

+###What do I need to do to make this work?

+Add your payloads to the `payloads = ['','']` in the script from XSSHunter or your server.

-Still testing and will add more stuff later, form crawler etc.
+Still testing and will add more stuff later, like a form crawler etc.

 ###Example Commands